 Check out this video of our PEI cycling adventures (and keep an eye out for the fox!):

-PEI Kayaking in North Rustico
+3. Go Kayaking in PEI at North Rustico

 We have completely fallen in love with kayaking and try to get out on the water whenever possible.
 It provides a special perspective and seems to put us in an almost meditative state.
 We always end our trips feeling relaxed and in awe of the beauty around us.